Builtin Functions and Constants¶

 // ✅

-and else
+if and else bodies.

 if (true) console.log("Runs"); else console.log("Does not run");